-As can be seen, they all show good agreement with small discrepancies from those obtained by the detailed models.
+As can be seen, highest fuel temperatures in all transients agree within a few degrees Celsius except for the LOFF, which result shows about 13 degrees difference.
+In other words, the results obtained by DYMOS all show good agreement with small discrepancies from those obtained by the detailed models.
 However, the authors would like to show that DYMOS can evaluate the highest fuel temperature within smaller discrepancy form that of detailed analysis codes.
 The authors understand that the discrepancy still exists but would continue to improve the accuracy when comparable data are available.